 This diaper balm does not contain any petroleum based ingredients so it is safe for cloth diapers.
 I chose to leave out essential oils and herbs due to the sensitivity of my daughter’s skin.

-DIY Diaper Balm [Cloth Diaper Safe] Ingredients:
+Homemade Diaper Balm Recipe [Cloth Diaper Safe]

 *Note – this recipe fills two 4 oz mason jars.*